qbead/qbeadWebsite/content/book/progpatterns.md

 website, or the hidden brain of a robot, starts by writing a sequence of instructions in one of the many available computer languages.
 Some such languages are incredibly complex and picky about the correctness of the written
-instructions: a small "grammar" error and the computer can not understand what you wanted from it.
+instructions: a small "grammar" error and the computer cannot understand what you wanted from it.
 Other languages are simpler, and even somewhat lenient in the format of the instructions written in them.
 Using such languages usually requires a more powerful computer, as it takes a lot of resources to teach a